Cannabis and Social Equity: Challenges and Opportunities

 The Road to Social Equity

-While the concept of social equity is designed to level the playing field for those disadvantaged by the war on drugs, the process will be long, arduous, and seemingly impossible.
+While social equity is designed to level the playing field for those disadvantaged by the war on drugs, the process will be long, arduous, and seemingly impossible.
 Few will have the willpower to put in the rigorous work and take the high risks required to succeed in the cannabis industry, but those with tenacity who refuse to be excluded from the industry will be the ones to reap the burgeoning opportunities that are to come.

 What are some other community-driven ideas that can bring social equity and reinvestment back into communities directly impacted by cannabis prohibition?